rokyed/web-subtitles-editor/README.md

 configuration panel and select which service to use from the dropdown.
 Then click **Transcribe 5s** to record five seconds from the current position and add a new subtitle with the transcribed text.
+Your API keys and selected service are saved in your browser's local storage so you don't have to re-enter them every time.

 #### Why vanila javascript